Sau1707/ToolsList/README.md

 # ToolsList e Templates
-A list of tools to build applications
+A list of tools to build applications \
-Templates in the folders
+Some projects templates in the folders

 ## React Framework:
 [Nextjs](https://nextjs.org/): Powerfull tool for react app, can be used for static or dynamic application \